ljgago/typst-chords/README.md

 # typst-chords

-Library to write song lyrics with chord diagrams on typst.
-This lib uses [typst-canvas](https://github.com/johannes-wolf/typst-canvas) for generate the diagrams.
+A library to write song lyrics with chord diagrams in Typst.
+This library uses [typst-canvas](https://github.com/johannes-wolf/typst-canvas) to generate the diagrams.

 ## Functions